EsterHlav/Dynamical-Isometry-from-Orthogonality-Neural-Nets/README.md

 <br/>

 How does orthogonal initialization of weight matrices help improve the training of neural networks?
-What happens, if we further impose orthogonality during training?
-In this project, we research the effect of dynamical isometry and its positive impact on convergence during training.
+What happens if we further impose orthogonality during training?
+We research the effect of dynamical isometry and its positive impact on convergence during training.

 ### What is Dynamical Isometry?
-Dynamical Isometry happens when the singular values of the input-output Jacobian for weight matrixes equal one.
+Dynamical Isometry happens when the singular values of the input-output Jacobian for weight matrices equal one.
 When the Jacobian *J* is well-conditioned, *i.e.* its eigenvalues are equal to one, then *J* is a norm-preserving-mapping, the mean of the Spectral density of *J* becomes one and dynamical isometry is reached.
 When a neural network achieves dynamical isometry, the gradient avoids the chaotic (exploding gradient) as well as ordered (vanishing gradient) zone, which triggers better and faster convergence.

 ![](https://github.com/EsterHlav/Dynamical-Isometry-from-Orthogonality-Neural-Nets/blob/master/ordered_chaotic.png?raw=true)